ARMmbed/mbed-os-5-docs/docs/getting_started/glossary.md

 [TODO: This will need a massive edit, and additional info]

+[TODO]: All below is not getting started.
+Maybe for porting but not handbook
 ## Bootstrap Process

 From a reset state the following hooks and conditions are expected.